 Program Overview

-Middle School Summer Challenge participants commute to campus.
-We provide a daily schedule that includes classes, lunch, and social activities.
-Students are supervised at all times by our dedicated program staff.
+Middle School Summer Challenge participants commute to campus and are supervised at all times by our dedicated program staff.

 Dates